DFS Contest Selection: Cash Vs. GPP, Field Size & Bankroll

 - A Dollar Or Two In A Larger-Field GPP: a cheap lottery ticket for the ceiling.

-Win or lose that night, no single result dents the roll, and the cash volume does the slow compounding while the tournament slice buys lottery tickets you can actually afford.
+Win or lose that night, no single result should dent the roll, and cash volume is where a real edge has the best chance to compound, while the tournament slice buys lottery tickets you can actually afford.

-The tooling maps cleanly onto that split.
-Pull up tonight's slate on the Stokastic DataHub: build your GPP slice from the Contest Sims, which point you at the highest-upside tournament lineups, then switch to the Projections for the high-floor lineup you run in cash.
+The tooling maps cleanly onto that split, and every sport has its own version.
+Take an MLB slate as the example: pull up the MLB DFS projections, ownership and stacks in the DataHub, build your GPP slice from the Contest Sims, which point you at the highest-upside tournament lineups, then switch to the Projections for the high-floor lineup you run in cash.
 One workflow, two builds, aimed at two different kinds of contest.

 The Bottom Line

 Your lineup gets all the attention, but the pool you drop it in is doing just as much work.
-The Sims tell you which lineups are the strongest expected-value plays; contest selection is how you aim that edge at the softest pools you can find.
+The Sims estimate which lineups project as the strongest expected-value plays; contest selection is how you aim that edge at the softest pools you can find.
 Match the format to the job, floor for cash and ceiling for GPPs, shrink the field where you can, use single-entry to sideline the volume players, and size every entry so variance cannot end your season.
-Do that and you stop donating good lineups to the wrong contests, and the same edge that used to leak away starts to compound.
+That is the whole idea we started with: the same lineup that quietly leaks money in the wrong pool wins in the right one, and once you are picking the pool on purpose, your edge finally gets to compound instead of drain away.

 Ready to put a real engine behind those builds?
 The Contest Sims surface high-upside tournament builds, while the Projections give you the high-floor plays for cash.
-Start free at the Sims, and code CONTEST10 takes 10% off your first month: Start with the Sims.
+Start free at the Sims, and code CONTEST10 takes 10% off your first payment.

 Frequently Asked Questions